 If it does, congratulations!
 Your Eggfinder system is now working.
-Turn off the Eggfinder LCD, then press the button on the TX board until the green light goes out, then you may disconnect the power on the TX board.
-You may now mount the board in the case...
+Turn off the Eggfinder LCD, then disconnect the power on the transmitter.
+You may now mount the board in the case, if you're using the case that we provide; if you're using a third-party case, refer to the instructions for that case.